kyma-project/busola/docs/extensibility/jsonata.md

 Additionally, scope in arrays changes to the array item.

-For example for this resource:
+For example, for this resource:

 ```yaml
 spec: